maheshsabnis/DxcJuly2021New/Readme.md

 2. Take an experience of Code-First Approach with Many-to-Many relations acros tables as per the classes of your choice.
 Day 5 : 23-Ju;y-2021,Conceptual Session on ASP.NET COre 5
 Day 6:
 1. Modify the ASP.NET Core 5 app by adding Edit,Delete methods in DepartmentController alomg with Views.
-Add EmployeeController and in Create View of Employee, show DropDown for DeptNo that shows List of DeptName HIMT: Use asp-items for shoing List of Department on Create view for Employees
+Add EmployeeController and in Create View of Employee, show DropDown for DeptNo that shows List of DeptName HIML Use asp-items for shoing List of Department on Create view for Employees
 2. Create a Controller that will show Departments and EMployees Table in a Single View.
 When you select DeptNo from Departments Table, the EMployee Table should show Employees for selected Department

+Day 7:
+1. Modify the Custom Exception Filter to Log Exceptions with ControllerName, ActioName and Excception Mressage in Database table called RequetLog which is having columns as ReuqestId, COntrollerName, ActionName, RequestDateTime, ErrorMessage
+	- Use EF Core Approach to perform this Database Operations

 USE [Company]